Evicted: Poverty and Profit in the American City: Analysis

-Reception

-Reviews
+Critical reception

 Bill Gates describes Evicted as "a brilliant portrait of Americans living in poverty" through its focus on people and the transformation of quantitative data into stories.

-Katha Pollitt from The Guardian writes that, “I can’t remember when an ethnographic study so deepened my understanding of American life.”
-She applauds Desmond’s narrative approach in research and his demonstration of the intersection of housing, eviction, and poverty.
+Katha Pollitt from The Guardian writes that: "I can’t remember when an ethnographic study so deepened my understanding of American life."
+She praises Desmond’s narrative approach in research and his demonstration of the intersection of housing, eviction, and poverty.

-Christian Schneider, writer for the Milwaukee Journal Sentinel, questions eviction as a root cause of poverty and argues that “eviction simply exacerbates the existing dysfunctions many of these people already carry with them,” including drug abuse, physical disability, domestic violence, and unemployment.
-Schneider describes housing insecurity as a “link” rather than a fundamental cause.
+Christian Schneider, writer for the Milwaukee Journal Sentinel, questions eviction as a root cause of poverty and argues that "eviction simply exacerbates the existing dysfunctions many of these people already carry with them", including drug abuse, physical disability, domestic violence, and unemployment.
+Schneider describes housing insecurity as a "link" rather than a fundamental cause.